 I used to go through the house and hide all the alcohol before my mom would come for a visit.
 It was a nightmare.
 But then one day I realized that the only reason there was alcohol to hide in the first place was because…we weren’t drinking it.
 At least not all of it.
 And so one day I just let her arrive with the alcohol out in plain view.
 Believe it or not, glory be to Smirnoff, the house didn’t implode.

 So, what’s the lesson I learned?
 It’s better to be your genuine self.
-Maybe next time I’ll coax her into joining me with one of these Mojitos.
+Maybe next time I’ll coax her into joining me with a glass of this Raspberry Guava Mojito.
 And if it were a Tuesday I could call it Tuesdays with Mom and Mojitos.
 It sounds like a book that’s just waiting to happen!

 Raspberry Guava Mojito